TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 36/Genesis 36.31.md

 ---

-And these are the kings that reigned in the land of Edom, before there reigned any king over the children of Israel.
+These are the kings who reigned in the land of Edom, before any king reigned over the children of Israel.